-37.2.3.
+- 37.2.3.
 Lislevane functions as a local service centre.
 The village include a petrol station, public house and post office.
-The village cemetery is located to the west of the crossroads in Lislevane.

-37.2.4.
-The community facilities for Lislevane are located approximately 0.6km south-east of the settlement in Tirnanean crossroads where the primary school and Church are located.
+The village cemetery is located to the west of the crossroads in Lislevane. - 37.2.4.
+The community facilities for Lislevane are located approximately 0.6km south-east of the settlement in Tirnanean crossroads where the primary school and Church are located. - 37.2.5.

-37.2.5.
 There is no wastewater treatment infrastructure within Lislevane.
 All houses within the village are served by individual wastewater treatment systems / septic tanks.
-The water supply is limited pending augmentation from the proposed Dunmanway Regional Water Supply Scheme.

-37.2.7.
-All new developments should deal with surface water in accordance with Sustainable Urban Drainage Systems (SUDS).
+The water supply is limited pending augmentation from the proposed Dunmanway Regional Water Supply Scheme. - 37.2.6.
+There are no known flood hazards in this settlement. - 37.2.7.
+All new developments should deal with surface water in accordance with Sustainable Urban Drainage Systems (SUDS). - 37.2.8.

-37.2.8.
 The village is served with public lighting and footpaths.